← Back to Learning Center

 • Multi-layer sales organizations: Some companies have sales managers, regional managers, and independent sales reps who each take a cut.
 This overhead adds significantly to the final price.

 • Financing markups: Companies that offer zero-interest financing often build the financing cost into the system price, increasing the per-watt cost by $0.50 to $1.50.
-You end up paying more even if you could pay cash.
+You end up paying more even if you could pay cash, and you lose every chance to save money by paying the loan off early.
+See why 0% solar financing costs more than it looks.

 • National brands with local subcontractors: Large national solar companies may have high marketing budgets and corporate overhead, then subcontract the actual installation to local electricians at a fraction of what you are paying.